dipeshio/quizlet-unblur/README.md

 Just navigate to Quizlet; the extension runs automatically in the background.

 ## Note
-This project is for educational purposes only.
-Please support creators by purchasing a subscription if you find their platform valuable.
+This project is for educational purposes only :p